danishsayed-ae/Open-Innovation-AI-Challenge/TEST-README.md

 ### To run the test for chatbot feature
 npx playwright test chatbot.spec.ts --project=chromium

-npx playwright test chatbot.spec.ts --project=firefox
+### To run the test for visual regression test
-npx playwright test chatbot.spec.ts --project=webkit
+npx playwright test visualRegression.spec.ts

 ### To serve the report in web browser
 allure serve allure-results